salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

-# Covid-19ArabicTwitterDatasets
+# Covid-19SaudiTwitterDatasets

-5M Arabic Tweets on Covid-19
-Coronavirus (Covid-19) Arabic Tweets (1 March 2020 - 31 April 2020)
+Tweets posted from 1st of March to 30th of April, 2020.

 @author: Sultan Almujaiwel salmujaiwel@ksu.edu.sa
 ==================================================================